It seems (for now!) the dust has settled for breweries in East Austin. Which means I can now share an updated brewery guide for East Austin!

 - Website | 979 Springdale Road, 78702

 - Dog-Friendly?
 Yes, inside and out!
-Big, open taproom with lots of trees and shade outside.
+Big, open taproom with picnic tables and umbrellas outside.

 - Food On-Site?
-Usually, there is a food truck on the weekends.
+Yes, there is a food truck on-site.

 Cozy taproom with a long list of Belgian-inspired craft brews.
 Plus, espresso and tacos.

 Lazarus Brewing Company is right in the middle of east Austin’s popular Sixth Street district; you’ll spot the brewery by its bright teal exterior.
 Founded by beer-loving pastor, Christian Cryder in 2016, the brewpub has quickly become an Austin favorite and is always at the top of my recommendations to out-of-towners.

 For craft beer lovers, this East Austin brewery will leave you craving more.
 Lazarus is constantly experimenting and brewing the most-underrepresented styles of beer.
 I know we all say that so often, but really, this is a brewery that will make you excited about craft beer.
 However, many of Lazarus Brewing’s brews are one-offs, so try hard not to get too attached!

 - Dog-Friendly?
 Yes, lots of space outside, and even an indoor building for you and your pup to keep cool in summer

 - Food On-Site?
 YES!
 Some of my favorite tacos in the city.